 Types And Causes Of Hip Arthritis

 - Osteoarthritis of hip: It is one of the most common types of arthritis affecting the hip.
 Basically osteoarthritis is a disease of old age.
 It occurs due to wear and tear of the hip joint.
 That is the reason it is more prevalent in older people than young individuals.
-The risk increases with obesity, history of hip injury, and aging.

 - Rheumatic arthritis: It is an autoimmune disorder affecting any joint of the body, including the hip joint.
 In this condition the hip joint inflammation occurs due to immune problem and not because of wear and tear of the joint.
+Young as well as old all suffer from rheumatic arthritis.
+Rheumatoid arthritis affects both the hips.

 - Anylosing spondylosis of hip: It is primary disorder affecting the spine and the sacroiliac joint.
 Sometimes the inflammatory changes may extend to the hip.
 It is more common in young individuals between the ages of 20 to 35 years.
 Men are more affected than women.
 The exact cause is not known, but the condition is suspected to be caused due to abnormal immune system.